 - Social media - Facebook, Twitter and LinkedIn.

 Access to Service Members: Many of whom provide specialist services for the scrap metal and metals recycling industry.

-Help the future of Metals Recycling: This year the first sector-specific apprenticeship was launched, the Metal Recycling General Operative.
+Help the future of Metals Recycling: In 2018, the first sector-specific apprenticeship was launched, the Metal Recycling General Operative.
 It is a level 2 apprenticeship open to employees of any age and is a 12-18-month assessment covering a number of industry areas that reflect the complexities faced by those working in metals recycling.
 Those in your company who are under 35 can join the Young British Metals Recyclers (YBMR).
 It gives members a helpful resource by providing learning and development along with bespoke training that can enhance their own reputation within the company that they work, develop their customer relationships and improve their career progression.